M-NaveedAshraf-work/BEM-service/backend/New_BEM_Code/README.md

 # Building-Energy-Model-Code

+You will first want to create a local Cythonized version of BEMP.py before starting the backend server

-## Starting the Backend
+## Starting the Backend Server

-1) Set up a virtual environment on your machine to the New_BEM_Code Folder
+1) Open command prompt anc change directory to the New_BEM_Code Folder
 2) Run:
 ```
 python app.py